LIMUNIMI/ContextAwareAMT/README.rst

 #.
 Look for hyper-parameters for velocity using the original context: ``python
    run.py -v -sk -c orig``.
-We obtained hyperparams defined in ``settings.py`` and loss function of TODO (about like the dummy predictor but there is the complexity cost!).
+We obtained hyperparams defined in ``settings.py`` and loss function of 0.0838 (about like the dummy predictor but there is the complexity cost!).
 Learning rate: 4.07e-04.
 #.
 Look for hyper-parameters for pedaling using the original context: ``python
    run.py -p -sk -c orig``.
 We obtained hyperparams defined in ``settings.py``